 The bigger differences between the GMAT and the LSAT

-If you are applying to some joint JD/MBA program that accept either test or demands both, then I hope the foregoing helped and I wish the best of luck to you!
+If you are applying to some joint JD/MBA program that accepts either test or demands both, then I hope the foregoing helped and I wish the best of luck to you!

 If you have landed on this page because you simply can’t decide which direction to pursue, business or law, it sounds as if you have more important things to decide than just which standardized test you prefer.